- Lacks functionality compared to other aspects of the game.

-- Almost every Castlevania game from the Metroidvania group has an unlockable mode where you play as another character.
+- Downplayed with almost every Castlevania game from the Metroidvania group, which have an unlockable mode where you play as another character.
 While playing through the game again as another completely different character is fun, it still counts for the trope to some people as the unlockable characters can't do most of what the main character can (e.g. can't collect or use items, can't level up sometimes, and doesn't have a pause menu, even for changing controls or sound options).

 - Old Axe Armor in Portrait of Ruin is a solo character instead of a team of two, has only two special moves (one of which is used solely for navigation), and is simply a Palette Swap of an existing enemy.
 However, it is very likely this was intentional.